A Wander Guide: Paris

 free attractions

-Atelier Brancusi // this is one of the most underrated museums in Paris & also one of my favourites.
+Atelier Brancusi // one of the most underrated museums in Paris & also one of my favourites.
 Literally right in front of the Centre Pompidou, Brancusi’s atelier gives a little peek inside the mind of the artist.
-You get to see some of his works, the materials he used, his tools, & his living quarters.
-A fascinating insight into an interesting man.
-Bonus: despite being a stone’s throw away from the Centre Pompidou, there are nowhere near as many tourists!
+You get to see some of his works, the materials he used, his tools, and his living quarters.
 A must-visit.
 Address: Place Georges Pompidou, 75004 Paris

-Shakespeare & Co. // stepping in the door at Shakespeare & Co. is almost like stepping into an alternate world.
-The place is so topsy-turvy that it’s nearly comical.
-There are books crammed into every nook & cranny, except for the few nooks that house seats for reading in.
-Inspirational quotes adorn mirrors hidden all over the place.
-There’s even a piano squished in amidst the chaos that begs to be played by passersby.
-It’s one of the most whimsical places I’ve ever visited & should definitely be on your Paris hit-list.
+Shakespeare & Co. // stepping through the door here is almost like stepping into an alternate world: comically topsy-turvy, books crammed into every conceivable nook & cranny, inspirational quotes scrawled across little mirrors hidden all over the place, a piano squished amidst the chaos just begging to be played, etc. You get the picture.
 A must-visit.
 Address: 37 Rue de la Bûcherie, 75005 Paris

 Wander along the Seine // the banks of the Seine are listed as a UNESCO World Heritage Site!
-Why not grab a baguette and a bottle of something fizzy & go for a picnic?
-On the weekends you’ll see heaps of locals lining the river doing just this!
+Why not follow in the footsteps of the locals by grabbing a baguette and a bottle of fizz and stop for an impromptu picnic along the waterfront?
+Idyllic!
 A must-visit.

 related posts